-Fuller details are contained in the 'Medical needs policy' or school specific policies which should be known and followed by all staff.
+Fuller details are contained in the Supporting students with Medical conditions or school specific policies which should be known and followed by all staff.

 Recorded accidents are discussed and evaluated by the Health & Safety meeting and at LGB meetings.
 The record is then issued to all relevant departments to discuss in a department meeting during that term.
 The aim will be to identify any hazards and, where possible, put into place control measures.